suryaumapathy2812/notify__js/README.md

 # Notify

-This is a simple Notify library used to create a notification messages Currently supported message type are
+This is a simple notification library called Notify used to create a notification messages in the browsers.
+Currently supported methods are:

 * success
 * error